blairg/hapi-socket-react-boilerplate/README.md

 Demo can be found [here](https://hapi-boilerplate-docker.herokuapp.com/index)

+## Project Overview 🤓

+I've written a blog article (TBC) detailing the steps I've gone through to create.
+Also the good 😇, the bad 👿 and the ugly ☠️.

-## Get it running locally
+## Get it running locally 🏌️

-Assuming you are on Mac OS.
+Assuming you are on Mac OS 🍏.
 Not tested on any other OS.

 In the terminal run the following: -